A food distribution point in Moria Camp, Greece (2020). // Photo: MOTG

 Humanitarian agencies have experimented with a host of different solutions, yet a lasting and satisfactory solution remains elusive - there is a gap

-A rethink of how food reaches communities in humanitarian contexts is needed, and a pilot can test how localising food production can be a resilient and nutritious means of filling this gap
+A rethink of how food reaches communities in humanitarian contexts is needed, and pilots can test means of localising food production to create resilient and nutritious sources of food

-If you would consider contributing to this mission, or if you would like to get involved, please don't hesitate to reach out to me via ben@fromseedtoshelter.com
+If you would like to get involved or contribute to this mission, please don't hesitate to reach out to me via ben@fromseedtoshelter.com